 At the corporate level, Hospital Administrators and other executives run healthcare systems such as hospitals, physician’s groups, skilled nursing facilities, and clinics.
 They employ certified billers and coders to invoice patients, insurers, and governmental entities in a manner compliant with industry standards and federal laws.
 Civil litigation arises when healthcare entities and private payers dispute billed charges for services rendered.
 Common allegations include improper CPT (Current Procedural Terminology) coding, unbundling (billing for multiple procedures typically covered by a single code), upcoding (billing at an unwarranted higher level), and outright fraud.
 State and federal entities can file both civil and criminal actions under False Claims Act (FCA) laws which prosecute healthcare providers and entities who defraud state-run medical programs or federal programs such as Medicare and Medicaid.
 Governmental investigations focus on the same allegations that are common to private civil litigation, though they tend to focus more heavily on “medical necessity,” the overarching requirement that billed medical services must be reasonable, appropriate, necessary, and based on applicable clinical standards of care.
 When rendered services are medically unnecessary, they may not be billed under any circumstance.
 The most fertile area for False Claims Act investigations focuses on coverage for hospital admission versus outpatient observation.
 Fraudulent misclassification can bring both civil and criminal charges, and whistleblowers are monetarily incentivized to file Qui Tam lawsuits to expose fraud and abuse.

-Elite has extensive experience investigating claims on behalf of private healthcare entities, corporations, State Attorneys General, and the United States Department of Justice.
+Elite has extensive experience investigating claims and identifying nationally respected authorities in Administration, Billing, and Compliance on behalf of private healthcare entities, corporations, State Attorneys General, and the United States Department of Justice.
 Call today to work gain actionable insight from our our in-house Case Strategy Team and access to top-tier healthcare professionals, hospital administrators, and certified CPT coding experts.

-Please click on any of the following areas to learn more:
+Please click on any of the following Administrative specialties to learn more:

 Ready to share